Webpage created: February 06, 2019

 In 1898 the Corporation started their own museum at Beaumont House and finally, in 1910, the present building, pictured here, was opened in Tavistock Road.

 The Athenaeum was opened on February 4th 1819.
 In 1828 work commenced on an extension to the building, which would hold a museum.
 This was completed the following year.
 A further extension later in the century enabled a large collection of local birds, fishes, insects, fossils, rocks and minerals to be displayed.

 In 1887 the Corporation resolved to create a museum and art gallery to mark the Jubilee of Queen Victoria's accession to the Throne.
-A site was donated by the Town at the Old Town Hills in Tavistock Road and when in 1890 they were able to purchase Beaumont House and grounds off the trustees of the late Reverend Thomas Archer Bewes, they used the House as a temporary place of storage for artifacts and paintings.
+A site was donated by the Town at the Old Town Mills in Tavistock Road and when in 1890 they were able to purchase Beaumont House and grounds off the trustees of the late Reverend Thomas Archer Bewes (1803-1889), they used the House as a temporary place of storage for artefacts and paintings.